 Murrin Provincial Park

 Murrin Provincial Park is now open for day use.
 Please note that some facilities and services may not be operational.
-Remember to explore responsibly and continue to stay close to home during this time.
 For updates check BC Parks website.

 If you've looked out the window to the west as you approach Squamish, chances are you've noticed this road-side attraction.
 Locals and out-of-towners alike have been flocking to Murrin Provincial Park since the 1960's for its easy-access lake swimming, picnicking, hiking, fishing and rock climbing.